titilajessica/assignment/README.md

 <Strong>Paypal</Strong>            <date> March 1999 till October 2002 </date>
 <img src= "Unknown-1.png" alt="paypal" width="200" height="200">

-<p>n March 1999, Musk co-founded X.com, an online financial services and e-mail payment company, with US$10 million from the sale of Zip2
+<p>In March 1999, Musk co-founded X.com, an online financial services and e-mail payment company, with US$10 million from the sale of Zip2
     Musk was ousted in October 2000 from his role as CEO (although he remained on the board) due to disagreements with other company executives over his desire to move PayPal's Unix-based infrastructure to a Microsoft one.In October 2002, PayPal was acquired by eBay for US$1.5 billion in stock, of which Musk received US$165 million.
 </p>